tableau/server-client-python/docs/sign-in-out.md

 ### Sign in with Username and Password

+Direct sign in with account username and password.
+(This is no longer allowed for Tableau Cloud)

-To sign in to Tableau Server or Tableau Cloud with a username and password, you'll need the following values:
+To sign in to Tableau Server with a username and password, you'll need the following values:

 Name | Description
 :--- | :---